admin-ch/CovidCertificate-Api-Scripts/README.md

 These scripts allow you to generate covid certificates.
 The scripts are provided as-is and we are very happy to receive feedbacks targeting to improve them.

 They have been tested on macOS Big Sur with python 3.9.1.
+It was created for testing and demo purposes only.

 # Howto execute a curl for using the swiss covid certificate API ?